Dionysius I of Syracuse: Historical significance and legacy

 Dionysius was one of the major figures in Greek and European history.
 He was a champion of the struggle between the Greeks and Carthage for Sicily, and was the first to bring the war into the enemy's territory.
 He transformed Syracuse into the most powerful city in the Greek world, and made it the seat of an empire stretching from Sicily across to Italy.
-Although this empire was technically a constitutional republic, in fact it was the first Greek empire which was in effect a monarchy; in this, Dionysius foreshadowed the accomplishments of Alexander the Great and beyond him of Augustus.
+It is said that Dionysius foreshadowed the accomplishments of Alexander the Great and beyond him of Augustus.
 He also foreshadowed these later rulers in being one of the first Greek rulers to be given divine honors during his lifetime, and he made innovations in military technique, such as siege engines, which became a standard feature of warfare under Alexander the Great and later generals.

 It has been theorized that Brennus was working in concert with Dionysius, who sought to control all of Sicily.
 Rome had strong allegiances with Messana, a small city state in north east Sicily, which Dionysius wanted to control.
 Rome's army being pinned down by Brennus' efforts would have assisted Dionysius's campaign.

 Walls of Syracuse

-In 402 BC Dionysius I began building the Circuit Walls of Syracuse, which included an impressive citadel, the Euryalus fortress, protecting the plateau to the northwest of Syracuse, the remains of which are still visible today.
+In 402 BC Dionysius I began building the walls of Syracuse, which included an impressive citadel, the Euryalus fortress, protecting the plateau to the northwest of Syracuse, the remains of which are still visible today.
 The walls were completed in 397 BC and had the following characteristics: